 A trick to smoking meats is to first make sure that it is preheated before adding it.
 Another is that it is nice to start by sitting it straight on to the grates, that will give the outside some texture and sear.
 That means that it will lock in the moisture for the next several hours thereafter.

 If you do add a sauce like we did here part way thru you might want to transfer it into a roasting pan or disposable aluminum pans are even better.
 If you do have a probe that is ideal, saves you from opening the lid more often than you need to.
-It’s not that it needs a lot more flavor but pack it on I say.
+Itโ€™s not that it needs a lot more flavor but pack it on I say.

 Is all we used whisked together and poured on top for the rest of the time.
 Gives it a bit more tang and ensures every inch stays super moist.
-If you didn’t want to add it you could instead fill a spray bottle with broth and spray every hour instead.
+If you didnโ€™t want to add it you could instead fill a spray bottle with broth and spray every hour instead.

 Traeger Pork Roast

 Prepare mop sauce by mixing together: your pineapple juice, whole grain yellow mustard, and apple cider vinegar.
 Set aside.
-This isn’t necessary but does add to the moisture, baste with broth if not using this every hour.
-Trim fat off of fat side so thickness is no more than 1⁄4 inch (or leave as is if you prefer).
+This isnโ€™t necessary but does add to the moisture, baste with broth if not using this every hour.
+Trim fat off of fat side so thickness is no more than 1โ„4 inch (or leave as is if you prefer).

-How to Cook Smoked Pork Roast Pellet Grill
+How to Smoke a Pork Roast

-• Mix together dry rub and peppercorns and rub all over pork butt.
-Fill smoker container with hardwood BBQ pellets.
+• Mix together dry rub and peppercorns

 • Alternatively, have a meat thermometer probe handy.

 • Place pork butt on smoker grill, fat side up.
-Smoke 1 hour and then brush mop sauce on every hour for the next 7-9 hours cooking time.

-The internal temperature of pork butt should read 190° when thoroughly cooked and at the point where you can easily pull apart with forks.
+The internal temperature of pork butt should read 190ยฐ when thoroughly cooked and at the point where you can easily pull apart with forks.
 6-7 lbs. will typically take a total of 8-10 hours.
 Allow to rest, covered, for 30 minutes before pulling or slicing.

 Smoked Pork Roast Pellet Grill

 It will be hard to slice this if that is how you typically serve this cut of pork.
-When cooking low and slow like this your piece of meat is going to have most of the connective tissues broken down so it will literally just want to fall apart.
-That is what you want so don’t fight it.
+When cooking low and slow like this or under high pressure like Instant Pot pork roast, the connective tissues will break down so it will literally just want to fall apart.
+That is what you want so donโ€™t fight it.

 This is a great dish to serve to a crowd.
-It isn’t too expensive and you could add 2 at a time to your smoker.
+It isnโ€™t too expensive and you could add 2 at a time to your smoker.
 When done and rested shred inside a pan or two and add on to your buffet table.
 Then when done you can cover that tightly with foil and store the leftovers in the fridge.

 Close-up of sliced smoked pork roast showcasing tender, juicy meat and a reddish-brown crust.
 The texture appears soft and well-cooked, with visible layers and some charred edges.
 A fork is partially visible in the background.